-I/We acknowledge that I/we have received the option to receive a paper copy or to electronically access at www.saisd.net the SAISD Parent-Student Handbook which includes the SAISD Student Code of Conduct and the Student Acceptable Use Policy for Electronic Communication Systems for the 2010-2011 school year.
-I am/We are responsible for reading and understanding the rules, expectations, and other information contained in this publication.
+I/We acknowledge that I/we have received the option to receive a paper copy or to electronically access at www.saisd.net the SAISD Parent-Student Handbook which includes the SAISD Student Code of Conduct and the Student Acceptable Use Policy for Electronic Communication Systems for the 2011-2012 school year.
+I am/We are responsible for reading and understanding the rules, expectations, and other information contained in this publication and understand that students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Code.